-The insecticidal soap drys up the waxy coating of soft-bodied insects like aphids without harming plants, aphid predators, and beneficial insects such as bees, lady beetles, lacewings, and parasitic wasps. [source]
+The insecticidal soap drys up the waxy coating of soft-bodied insects like aphids without doing harm to the plants, natural predators, and beneficial insects such as bees, lady beetles, lacewings, and parasitic wasps. [source]

 What Is The Best Soap For Killing An Aphid Infestation?

-To control aphid populations pure castile soap, such as Dr. Bronner’s, is the right kind of liquid soap to use.
-Many pests recipes call for a liquid dish soap, and this is alright if the product you choose is soap (not detergent).
+Many pest recipes call for liquid dish soap, and this is right if the product you choose is soap (not detergent).
 Dawn dish soap is a popular option.

 An aphid spray using soap made with animal fat or vegetable oil works to smother aphids.
 Detergent does not contain oils and can damage your plants.

 What Is The Best Way To Apply Soapy Water For Aphid Control?

 Once you’ve mixed up your soap and water solution, do a spot test of your soap spray for aphids to ensure the solution will not hurt your plants.
 This is especially vital when dealing with succulents.